AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 The Ethnographic Museum of Al Bahareya which was built in 2005 is located in the center of the city and it was established by Mohamed Eid, one of the oasis's local artists.

 This museum hosts the terra-cotta sculptures and paintings of Mohamed Eid.
-There are also some objects representing the different life aspects in the Bahareya Oasis.
+There are also some objects that represent the different life aspects in the Bahareya Oasis.